py-lidbox/lidbox/examples/common-voice/README.md

 It is also possible to skip step 6, since all features could also be extracted during the first epoch during training.
 When the first epoch ends, all features have been cached and next epochs will use the cached features.
-However, if you want to extract features on several CPUs without the need for a GPU, then step 6 is useful.
+However, if you want to extract features and train on separate machines, then step 6 might be useful.

 ## Notes